China March factory activity grows for first time in four months, but exports weak

 SPECTRE OF LAYOFFS

-Chinese factories shed more staff in March, with the employment sub-index edging up to 47.6 from 47.5 in February.
+Factories shed more staff in March, with the employment sub-index still hovering below the no-change mark of 50.
+It edged up marginally to 47.6 from 47.5 in February.

-Amid rising labour costs and weaker sales, a growing number of foreign companies from car makers to electronics manufacturers have decided to shut plants in China in recent months, raising the spectre of more layoffs.
+Amid rising labour costs and weaker sales, foreign companies from car makers to electronics firms have decided to shut plants in China in recent months, raising the spectre of more layoffs.

+Sony Corp is closing its Beijing smartphone plant, while Samsung Electronics ceased operations at one of its mobile phone manufacturing plants last year.

 The jobless rate in February rose to 5.3 percent, nearing a two-year high.

-Sony Corp is closing its Beijing smartphone plant and production will stop by the end of the month, while Samsung Electronics ceased operations at one of its mobile phone manufacturing plants in China last year.

 The PMI survey showed small and mid-sized manufacturers still fared worse than large companies, many state-controlled, although their activity improved from the previous month, suggesting that policymakers' efforts to channel affordable financing to the private sector are gradually working.